mohamadRaafat/CS50WPset3---PizzaW/README.md

 **Personal Touch**
 - An order is pending in the orders history page
 - Once the order is confirmed by the restaurant's admin, the state changes from pending to confirmed and is visible to the user.
-DONEE